SteffMet/qb-doorlocknui/README.md

 # NUI Doorlock System for QBCore - Supports Jobs, Gangs & Civilian ID's.
 LIMITED SUPPORT WILL BE PROVIDED - IF YOU NOTICE ANY ISSUES PLEASE REPORT THEM

-Edited Version of esx_doorlock, added QBCore support and improved functionality.
+Originally an edited Version of esx_doorlock done by thelindat, added QBCore support and improved functionality.
+Fixed by Krislyz

 ### Requires [QBCore Framework](https://github.com/qbcore-framework)